 An impending downturn is a great opportunity to also consider spending policy.
 This far into an economic recovery and bull market, it is not uncommon for generous practices to materialize around distributions.
 From houses and cars to vacations and entertainment, distributions are plentiful when markets are surging.
 If you don’t have a formal distribution/spending policy, now is a good time to create one or make sure you are within guidelines.
 Significant purchases, new investments, ongoing financial obligations and general spend rate should be given additional consideration at this time.

 Warren Buffett once said that as an investor, it is wise to be “Fearful when others are greedy and greedy when others are fearful.”
 Having plenty of cash on hand from defensive posturing as well as reduced spending and investment positions the family office well to get greedy when revaluations naturally occur at the end of the cycle.
 In addition, banks often tighten credit during contractions; so, now is the time to negotiate credit facilities to take advantage of lower rates and create “dry powder” to use when others are forced to sell.

 With your portfolio allocation confirmed, tactical weights aligned, spending curtailed and dry powder ready to go, it’s time to think about family members.
 Are there steps that each member of the family should be considering outside of the family office portfolio?
 The inverted yield curve is a great excuse to have a conversation.
 Such learning moments are important for every generation, but especially the generations who may be too young to have gained useful experience from the Great Recession.

-The concept of the curve inversion may be too esoteric for many
+The concept of the curve inversion may be too esoteric

 A discussion of economic cycles, inflation, growth, and what to expect over the next few years will serve as a foundation when this historic recovery finally ends.
 While there’s unlikely a need for the family branches to make significant alterations to their standards of living, discussing the environment and sharing what the family office is doing to exercise prudence can go a long way to improve engagement.